If you’re reading this post, I’ll assume you are familiar with Bayes’ theorem. If not, take a look at my introductory post on the topic.

 But have you wondered where this exact relationship comes from?
 The easiest way to answer the question is by first defining joint probabilities and showing how the theorem naturally pops out.

-Joint probabilities and joint sample spaces
+Joint probabilities and joint sample spaces in the context of Bayes’ theorem

 - P(Event-1, Event-2)